 The change was: I decided to write ONLY 300 words per day.
 That’s it.

 The simple change in habit just to sit down and write only 300 words helped me to create 2 times more content than before.

 That being said:

-When it comes to adding new pins on Pinterest, CONSISTENCY crucial to gain any kind of momentum.
+When it comes to adding new pins on Pinterest, CONSISTENCY is crucial to gaining any kind of momentum.